-Experimental AI-generated summary referencing Polymarket data · UpdatedHighest temperature in NYC on April 9?
+Experimental AI-generated summary referencing Polymarket data.
+This is not trading advice and plays no role in how this market resolves. · UpdatedHighest temperature in NYC on April 9?

 Highest temperature in NYC on April 9?